YASH-MOHARIR/MojiMatch-Kiro/README.md

 - **Random sizes**: Emojis range from tiny (0.8x) to huge (2.5x) scale
 - **Random rotations**: Emojis can be upside-down, sideways, or at any angle (0-360°)
 - **Smart spacing**: Emojis positioned to avoid overlaps (60px minimum distance between centers)
-- **Canvas rendering**: HTML5 Canvas at 800x500px with responsive scaling
+- **Canvas rendering**: HTML5 Canvas at 800x500px with responsive scaling for mobile
 - **Card dimensions**: 350px × 450px each with 20px gap between them

 #### Special Indicators